omnect/omnect-cli/README.md

 ```
 For further information on using dps payloads read the following [link](https://learn.microsoft.com/de-de/azure/iot-dps/concepts-custom-allocation).

-### Device certificate and key for x509 based DPS provisioning
+### inject device certificate and key for x509 based DPS provisioning

 For a given full-chain intermediate certificate and corresponding key, both as pem files, generate a device certificate and device key valid for 365 days.
 ```sh